naveengus/Project-Management-Backend/README.md

 - **Authentication**: Secure user registration and login using JWT.
 - **Middleware**: Protect routes using authentication middleware to ensure only authorized users can access certain endpoints.

-### Folder Structure

 ### Middleware
 ## Authentication Middleware

-    Protects routes by verifying JWT tokens to ensure that only authenticated users can access certain API endpoints.
+ - Protects routes by verifying JWT tokens to ensure that only authenticated users can access certain API endpoints.

 ### Technologies Used